Alstonia scholaris: Uses

 The wood of Alstonia scholaris has been recommended for the manufacture of pencils, as it is suitable in nature and the tree grows rapidly and is easy to cultivate.
 In Sri Lanka its light wood was used for coffins.
 The wood close to the root is very light and of white colour, and in Borneo was used for net floats, household utensils, trenchers, corks, etc. In Theravada Buddhism, the first Buddha is said to have used A. scholaris as the tree for achieving enlightenment.

 The 1889 book The Useful Native Plants of Australia states that "the powerfully bitter bark of this tree is used by the natives of India in bowel complaints (Treasury of Botany).
 It has proved a valuable remedy in chronic diarrhoea and the advanced stages of dysentery.
 It has also been found effectual in restoring the tone of the stomach and of the system generally in debility after fevers and other exhausting diseases (Pharmacopoeia of India).
 It is described in the Pharmacopoeia of India as an astringent tonic, anthelmintic, and antiperiodic.
-It is held in the highest repute in the Phillippine Islands [sic]."
+It is held in the highest repute in the Phil [sic] Islands."
 Despite its widespread traditional use as an 'antiperiodic' (a medicine which was supposed to cure the effects of malaria), it was found to have little to very weak activity against the cause of the disease, Plasmodium falciparum.
 It had no effect against Giardia intestinalis, and weak effect against Entamoeba histolytica, which both cause diarrhoea.